 Key account manager and responsible for inbound and outbound contracts.

 Lead coordinator for Founders of Tomorrow and other DareDisrupt high impact projects.

 Ida Krogh Sjöholm

-Specialist in strategy and business development
+Specialist in innovation ecosystems and business development consultant

 Futurist and experienced strategy consultant.